alfonsoperez/alfonsoperez.github.io/about.md

 permalink: /about/
 ---

-Hi there!, my name is Alfonso, and I am a passionate software engineer wanna-be from Spain.
+Hi there!, my name is Alfonso, and I am a passionate software engineer wanna-be from Spain, currently based in the beautiful city of San Francisco, in California.

 I enjoy web app security, writing code, and non-ball related sports.

 I will be updating this site with some things that bother me, or with things that I like!.